hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/six_lessons_on_raja-yoga/806_raja-yoga_iii.md

 monks and ascetics or those who had given up married life; only the pure in life can see God.

-Just before making the Prânâyâma, endeavour to visualise the triangle.
+Just before making the Prānāyāma, endeavour to visualise the triangle.
 Close your eyes and picture it vividly in your imagination.
 See it surrounded by flames and with the serpent coiled in the middle.
 When you can clearly see the Kundalini, place it in imagination at the base of